-In addition to CTG's core principles, CTG, as a signatory to the UN Global Compact, expects all Stakeholders to understand, adhere to and support the Ten Principles of the United Nations Global Compact and the 7 Women's Empowerment Principles.
+In addition to its core principles, CTG, as a signatory to the UN Global Compact, expects all stakeholders to understand, adhere to and support the Ten Principles of the United Nations Global Compact and the 7 Women's Empowerment Principles.

-6. SCOPE AND APPLICATION
+4. SCOPE AND APPLICATION

-This Code, and the regulations, rules, policies and procedures referred to or linked to herein, applies to all Stakeholders.
-All Stakeholders are required to confirm that they have read, understood and conform to the Code.
+This code, and the regulations, rules, policies and procedures referred to or linked to herein, apply to all stakeholders.
+All stakeholders are required to confirm that they have read and understood the Code and confirm that they will conform to its provisions.

-In addition, where a Stakeholder retains third-party agents, contractors and/or consultants ("Third Parties") to represent or perform work on behalf of CTG, the Stakeholder shall make them aware (a) of this Code and (b) the requirement that when acting for or on behalf of CTG Third Parties are required to conduct themselves in accordance with this Code.
+In addition, where a stakeholder retains third-party agents, contractors and/or consultants ("Third Parties") to represent or perform work on behalf of CTG, the stakeholder shall make them aware (a) of this code and (b) the requirement that when acting for or on behalf of CTG third parties are required to conduct themselves in accordance with this code.

-CTG maintains a zero-tolerance policy for any violation of this Code and the regulations, rules, policies and procedures referred to or linked to herein; any such violations shall result in disciplinary action up to and including dismissal in accordance with the relevant labour law.
+CTG maintains a zero-tolerance policy for any violation of this code and the regulations, rules, policies and procedures referred or linked to herein; any such violations shall result in (i) disciplinary action up to and including dismissal in accordance with the relevant labour law or (ii) appropriate contractual enforcement, up to and including immediate termination of any applicable contract.

-7. CONFLICT OF INTEREST
+5. CONFLICT OF INTEREST

 A "conflict of interest" occurs when political, personal or financial interests interfere with CTG's interests or the interests of CTG's clients or partners.
-By way of example a conflict of interest may arise if a Stakeholder, or a member of their family, gains personal enrichment as a result of access to confidential information through their role with CTG.
+Stakeholders must avoid (i) any conflict of interest and (ii) any situation that creates even the appearance of a conflict of interest.
+For example, stakeholders must not, without prior written consent of a director:

-Stakeholders must avoid any situation that creates even the appearance of a conflict of interest.
-For example, Stakeholders must not, without prior written consent of a Director: offer their skills or services to competitors or potential competitors or engage in or directly or indirectly have an equity interest in a business that competes with or sells goods or services that are competitive to CTG or offers similar services directly to CTG's clients; recommend or place business with a firm owned or controlled by another Stakeholder or his or her family; act as a consultant to a supplier, client or competitor of CTG or be employed by them or take money from them; have any financial or other relationships with local business partners, suppliers, clients or competitors that would impair the independence of any judgement they may need to make on behalf of CTG; perform, for any personal gain, services to any CTG supplier of goods or services or any other organization that does business with or serves CTG; use their position for personal gain or to benefit any other business or person in any way that might contradict either the spirit or literal meaning of this Code.
+- offer their skills or services to competitors or potential competitors; - engage in or directly or indirectly have an equity interest in a business that competes with or sells goods or services that are competitive to CTG; - offers similar services directly to CTG's clients; - recommend or place business with a firm owned or controlled by another stakeholder or his or her family; - act as a consultant to a supplier, client or competitor of CTG or be employed by them or take money from them; - have any financial or other relationships with local business partners, suppliers, clients or competitors that would impair the independence of any judgement they may need to make on behalf of CTG; - perform, for any personal gain, services to any CTG supplier of goods or services or any other organization that does business with or serves CTG; - use their position for personal gain or to benefit any other business or person in any way that might contradict either the spirit or literal meaning of this Code; or - gain personal enrichment as a result of access to confidential information through their role at, or with, CTG.

-Any existing business activity or work which does, or may, represent a conflict of interest must be reported to a Director or the Ethics Committee.
+Any existing business activity or work which does, or may, represent a conflict of interest must be disclosed to the Ethics Committee immediately.

-In matters of conflict, or potential conflict, of interest it is recognized that there will be degrees of influence or involvement.
-In all cases of doubt Stakeholders are expected to exercise maturity of judgment, act at all times in the best interests of CTG, and seek consent from a CTG supervisor or Director.
+In matters of conflict, or potential conflict of interest, it is recognised that there will be degrees of influence or involvement.
+In all cases of doubt stakeholders are expected to exercise maturity of judgment and act at all times in the best interests of CTG.
+If there is any doubt, the matter should be reported to the Ethics Committee for review, advice, and further action.
+Conflicts of interest should be regularly reviewed and updated, especially if stakeholders' roles or relationships change over time.